 Cross-curricular themes in Education

-Most initiatives on young people’ rights take place in formal education by means of transversal themes, more specific within the context of within the context of the key competences for citizenship in the first grade of secondary education and the objectives concerning the political-juridical society (more information on the final goals for education can be found here).
+Most initiatives on young people’ rights take place in formal education by means of transversal themes, more specific within the context of the key competences for citizenship and the juridical key competences in the first grade of secondary education (more information on the final goals for education can be found here).
 Pupils have to realise competences regarding children’s rights (knowing what their rights are and respecting the rights of others).

 The Flemish Office of the Children’s Rights Commissioner (Kinderrechtencommissariaat)